 What ‘number’ are you?

-The term is SUDS (Subjective Units of Distress) but basically it is a way of noticing how intense you are feeling on a scale of one to ten.
+The term is SUDS (Subjective Units of Distress) but basically it is a way of noticing how intense you are feeling on a scale of zero to ten.
 A zero is when you are calm and have no intensity at all and a ten is where you are extremely intense…. it could not get any higher!
 Before you start tapping on the SOH and saying the balancing statement note down your number.
 If you don’t know a number just make a guess.
 After the round of tapping take a breath, tune in to yourself and note what number you are now.
 The number could stay the same, it could go up or it could go down.
 If the number has not gone down then more rounds of tapping is needed.
 It is important to get really specific to what it is ‘like’ in your body and if you have a new sensation or feeling then tap on that too.

 Lets try it: